Why Marketing and Sales Alignment Matters For Every Business

 The marketing and sales team have been known to have very intense meetings and discussions- but only within their own department and teams.
 A fruitful collaboration requires ongoing and consistent discussions and good communication.
 Weekly or monthly meetings are needed to benefit both sides of the team, appraising the effectiveness of ongoing marketing campaigns and also how to help sales close a customer with additional materials or resources marketing can provide.

 5. Salespeople should understand different marketing roles

 We've heard it all.
 There are so many salespeople in companies that do not have a thorough idea of what each marketing role does.
-Marketers are here to help sales seal the deal, warming up the prospect and support sales in whatever they need when they approach the customer for a pitch or when building a relationship.
+Marketers are here to help sales seal the deal, warming up the prospect, and support sales in whatever they need when they approach the customer for a pitch or when building a relationship.

-iFoundries follows the methodologies of inbound marketing where marketing plays a crucial role of supporting sales by creating highly relevant content to attract, engage and delight prospects at each stage of the buyer journey and push them down the marketing funnel for sales to close.
+iFoundries follows the methodologies of inbound marketing where marketing plays a crucial role in supporting sales by creating highly relevant content to attract, engage and delight prospects at each stage of the buyer journey and push them down the marketing funnel for sales to close.

 Sales should understand each marketing role in order to get the right support eg. brand marketing, content marketing, public relations, demand generation, product marketing, etc. The best salespeople will know how to leverage the skills and different marketing functions and capabilities whenever and wherever needed.

 6. Ensure sales enablement resources are highly accessible